thiagolemosdev/calculadora/README.md

 <br>

+## Short Description

+This is a basic calculator maked using html, css and javascript.
+The principal learn about this project was how to use a Factory function and constructor function.

 ## 🧪 Technologies

 This project was developed using the following technologies:

 - HTML
 - CSS
+- JAVASCRIPT

 <!-- ## 🚀 Getting started